-File size: Defined naturally according to the size of the video combined with the bitrate of the video.
+File size: Naturally set according to the size of the video combined with the bitrate of the video.
 However, try not to exceed 50MB/video.

 Beware of videos coming out of post-production that are of very high quality but totally unusable in a mobile app: a one-minute video weighing 200MB will not be displayed in the mobile app, even with a very good wifi or 4G connection.

 We advise you to export your videos with a tool, such as Adobe Media Encoder, to the following format: MP4 H.264 360p